 The PAK systems table when connected

-When the systems are online again, reconnect and observe that the PTP synchronization is indeed “Synchronized”.
-This might take within a minute to update.
+When the systems are online again, reconnect and observe that the PTP synchronization is indeed Synchronized.
+This might take about a minute to update.

 The measurement settings step for a single impact hammer setup

-The Nyquist factor offers three options: 2.0, 2.56 and Custom.
+The Nyquist factor offers three options: 2.0, 2.56, and Custom.
 This specifies the effective frequency bandwidth of the measurement.
 When set to 2.0 or 2.56, the frequency limit becomes the sampling rate divided by that factor.
-Factor 2.0 is the maximum observable frequency according to the Nyquist–Shannon sampling theorem, whereas the 2.56 is the “conservative” factor commonly used in NVH engineering.
+According to the Nyquist- Shannon sampling theorem, factor 2.0 is the maximum observable frequency, whereas 2.56 is the “conservative” factor commonly used in NVH engineering.
 For the case of sampling at 16384 Hz, this yields respectively 8192 or 6400 Hz bandwidth, which will be displayed in the field Frequency limit.